-accompanied by the following.
-Category 1 Category 2 Category 3 (a) a site plan showing and labeling the information outlined in this bylaw, and the location of overhead utilities on or abutting the subject lot or parcel; ✓ · ✓ / \ (b) a detailed public consultation process, complete with a summary report; / (c) an analysis of the visual impact of the project with respect to the scenic qualities of the municipal landscape, including the cumulative impact of other WECS in the area and the impact of overhead collection lines; \ (d) scale elevations or photographs of the proposed WECS showing total height, tower height, rotor diameter, and colour; / / / (e) the manufacturer's specifications indicating: the WECS rated output in kilowatts; the safety features and sound characteristics; the type of material used in the tower, blade, and/or rotor construction; ✓ \ \ (f) a noise analysis at the site of the installation and the boundary of the property containing the development, to ensure consistency with AUC Rule 12 \ \ (g) specifications on the foundations and/or anchor design, including location and anchoring of any guy wires; / \ / (h) proof of the applicant's circulation to required regulatory agencies and government departments; \ \ (i) information regarding general public safety, including methods to secure towers from vandalism or unauthorized access; / / / (j) impacts to the local road system including required approaches from public roads &amp; roads to be used to bring construction materials &amp; equipment to the property; \ \ (k) a plan outlining site decommissioning and reclamation; / (I) a description of potential impacts on existing or nearby WECS and wind infrastructure on adjacent properties. / (m) a copy of the AUC approval for the project /
+CATEGORY 3 (a) a site plan showing and labeling the information outlined in this bylaw, and the location of overhead utilities on or abutting the subject lot or parcel; / (b) a detailed public consultation process, complete with a summary report; / (c) an analysis of the visual impact of the project with respect to the scenic qualities of the municipal landscape, including the cumulative impact of other WECS in the area and the impact of overhead collection lines; \ (d) scale elevations or photographs of the proposed WECS showing total height, tower height, rotor diameter, and colour; / (e) the manufacturer's specifications indicating: the WECS rated output in kilowatts; the safety features and sound characteristics; the type of material used in the tower, blade, and/or rotor construction; \ (f) a noise analysis at the site of the installation and the boundary of the property containing the development, to ensure consistency with AUC Rule 12 \ (g) specifications on the foundations and/or anchor design, including location and anchoring of any guy wires; \ (h) proof of the applicant's circulation to required regulatory agencies and government departments; \ (i) information regarding general public safety, including methods to secure towers from vandalism or unauthorized access; \ (j) impacts to the local road system including required approaches from public roads & roads to be used to bring construction materials & equipment to the property; \ (k) a plan outlining site decommissioning and reclamation; \ (I) a description of potential impacts on existing or nearby WECS and wind infrastructure on adjacent properties. (m) a copy of the AUC approval for the project \ change from time to time.
+The Municipal Planning Commission will consider all information received as part of the decision process.